 Residential School reconciliation payments are not seen as income

 Hand in a signed Renewal slip (if you have a partner – they need to sign form, too)

 Hand in a copy of your monthly active Employment Action Plan

-If you get a notice from worker about missing information, ensure the information is into worker ASAP so as not to delay monthly IA cheque
+If you get a notice from worker about missing information, ensure the information is into the worker ASAP so as not to delay monthly Income Assistance cheque

 Update your worker on any changes to your situation or income

 Must have an active income assistance file for 12 out of 15 consecutive months

 The medical condition must exist for a minimum of 2 years

 You will need to pick up the form from your Band Social Development Worker and return to him or her when completed by your doctor